Secludy/Mask9Leak1/README.md

 # Mask9Leak1

-A demonstration tool revealing how traditional data masking techniques, while protecting 9 out of 10 entities, consistently fail to secure that critical 1 in 10.
+A demonstration tool revealing how even state-of-art data masking techniques,i.e., BERT + QWEN-2.5-7B +regex, while protecting 9 out of 10 entities, consistently fail to secure that critical 1 in 10.
 This repository provides concrete evidence of masking vulnerabilities and re-identification risks in real-world scenarios.

 ## Why Mask9Leak1?